smshyamsundar/oxidized-configs/README.md

-Oxidized is a network configuration backup tool for .
+Oxidized is a network configuration backup tool for devices.

 We also have the GitLab CE yaml configs.